 Taking a Running Record

-Running records are a useful tool when measuring a student's reading ability, especially during the early emergent and emergent reading stages.
+Running records are a useful tool when measuring a student's reading ability, especially during the beginning and developing reading stages.
 However, administering these types of assessments requires practice.
 After reviewing the process below, review the Marking a Running Record Form page.

 - Choose a Benchmark Passage, Benchmark Book (Levels aa-J), or Spanish Benchmark Passge at the student's approximate reading level.
 Tell the student that you observe and record as he or she reads.